RafalGontarskiDev/README-s-files/README.md

 # README-s-files for plugins in NoCode-x

-# Bitbucket Pinecone Assistant Plugin Documentation
+# Bitbucket API Plugin Documentation

 ## 1. Overview

-This plugin provides integration with the Bitbucket API, allowing you to interact with repositories, files, and workspaces.
-It offers several methods for committing files, fetching file contents, and listing user workspaces.
+This plugin integrates with the **Bitbucket API**, providing a range of methods for interacting with repositories, files, and workspaces.
+The plugin allows users to list repositories, retrieve file contents, and create commits by uploading files directly to a Bitbucket repository.

-Additionally, the plugin has been integrated with **Pinecone**, allowing seamless interaction between Bitbucket data and Pinecone's vector database for advanced data management and processing.

 ## 2. Available Methods

 ### 1. **Get File or Directory Contents**
-   - **What it does**: Retrieves the content of a specific file or the listing of a directory from a Bitbucket repository.
+   - **What it does**: Retrieves the contents of a specific file or the listing of a directory from a Bitbucket repository.
    - **Configuration**:
      - Requires authentication via a Bitbucket API token with `repository:read` permissions.
      - You need to provide the repository, branch, and the file or directory path.
    - **Example Request**:
      ```plaintext
      GET https://api.bitbucket.org/2.0/repositories/{{workspaceSlug}}/{{repoSlug}}/src/{{commit}}/{{path}}?max_depth=3&pagelen=100
      ```

-   - **What it returns**: List of files in the repository starting from the specified path (e.g., `/` for the root directory).
-It supports recursive file fetching through `max_depth`.
+   - **What it returns**: Lists files or the content of a specific file in the repository, starting from the provided path.

 ### 2. **Fetch File by Path**
    - **What it does**: Fetches a specific file from a Bitbucket repository using its exact path.